Durmitor Dreams of Northern Montenegro: A Guide to Mountain Romance

 A quick sweep through Zagreb on the way out gave me a glimpse of Croatia’s capital — a tidy mix of Austro-Hungarian architecture, markets and cozy cafés — then, I flew to Podgorica and crossed into Montenegro.

 Kotor is Montenegro’s postcard: a perfectly preserved medieval Old Town tucked into the dramatic embrace of the Bay of Kotor.
 The town’s narrow lanes, stone churches and fortress steps climbing the mountainside feel both timeless and vividly present.
 With Kotor as my base, I set off on day trips that stitched together Montenegro’s wild variety.
-Up north, Durmitor National Park stunned with rugged peaks and glacial lakes and nearby Tara Canyon — one of Europe’s deepest — offered breathtaking vertigo and river-rafting thrills.
+Up north, Durmitor National Park stunned with rugged peaks and glacial lakes and nearby Tara Canyon — one of Europe’s deepest — offered breathtaking vertigo and zip-lining thrills.
 Ostrog Monastery, perched improbably on a cliff face, was a quiet, humbling contrast: a place of pilgrimage suspended between earth and sky.

 Exploring greater Montenegro led me to Lovćen’s mausoleum, where panoramic views make the climb worth every step; to the cobbled charm of the old royal capitals; and to expansive Skadar Lake, where birdlife and waterside villages reveal another, gentler side of Adriatic life.